niu541412/homebrew_old_macos/README.md

 Because Homebrew will not recieve pull request for unsupport macOS version, I only leave these tips here.

 > [!TIP]
-> General Tips
->1. **Use Older Compilers:** Sometimes, modern compilers are not compatible with older macOS versions.
+> 1. **Use Older Compilers:** Sometimes, modern compilers are not compatible with older macOS versions.
 Consider using older versions of GCC or Clang.
->2. **Patching:** Some formulae might require patching to work correctly on older macOS versions.
+> 2. **Patching:** Some formulae might require patching to work correctly on older macOS versions.
 Check the formula's issues or pull requests for patches or create your own if needed.
->3. **Dependencies:** Ensure all dependencies are correctly installed.
+> 3. **Dependencies:** Ensure all dependencies are correctly installed.
 Sometimes, manual installation of dependencies is required.
->4. **Environment Variables:** Setting environment variables like `SDKROOT`, `MACOSX_DEPLOYMENT_TARGET`, and `CFLAGS` can help in building some formulae.
+> 4. **Environment Variables:** Setting environment variables like `SDKROOT`, `MACOSX_DEPLOYMENT_TARGET`, and `CFLAGS` can help in building some formulae.

 ## Formulae with solution